10 Best Small Towns in Montana

 Pop.
 719

 With just 719 residents, Bridger ("The Heart of Clark's Fork Valley") offers 66 recreation sites nearby with a safety score of 10/10 and a very affordable cost of living.
 The local graduation rate is 95%.
 Unemployment: 0%.
 Main industry: tourism & hospitality.
 9 homes currently for sale.
-Nestled in Carbon County County at 3,671 feet, it's authentic Montana.
+Nestled in Carbon County at 3,671 feet, it's authentic Montana.

 #2